 In addition to this, try browsing through the undergraduate calendar to develop a list of courses that sound interesting to you.
 Find out as much as you can about these courses from departmental advisors, fellow students and other sources such as the web, course outlines, etc.

 If you are still confused by your options, take all the information you have gathered and make an appointment to meet with an advisor.

 I Am A Current Student

 How do I register for a credit overload in one semester?

-This is generally not allowed in most faculties is either 17 or 18 credits, depending on the degree program you are registered in.
+The credit limit for a semester in most faculties is either 17 or 18 credits, depending on the degree program you are registered in.
 Taking on a larger courseload than that may affect your academic success.
-If you feel you can handle this significant commitment, contact your Student Affairs Office to find out the process to request an exception.
+If you feel you can handle this significant commitment, contact your Student Affairs Office to find out the process to request an exception in your Faculty.

 I want to learn French, so I was advised to take a placement test.
 Then I was told that there is no room left in the course.
 What can I do?